justinmstuart/python-utils/README.md

 # Python Utils

-This is a collection of Python scripts to automate a variety of tasks.
+This is a collection of Python scripts to automate tasks.

 ### Available Scripts